A Lightweight, Continuous User Research Loop at NAVIT

 Avoids wasted effort

-This kind of ongoing loop only works when users feel comfortable and the system behind it stays lean.
-By combining human rapport with operational thinking, I made research a sustainable habit at NAVIT—not a one-off initiative.
+This ongoing loop only works when users feel comfortable and the system behind it stays lean.
+By combining human rapport with operational thinking, research became a sustainable habit at NAVIT—not a one-off initiative.